blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 # Using cardano-up to install Cardano services

-cardano up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install cardano service by using docker images.
+cardano up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install Cardano service by using docker images.

-Let's walk through how to open cardano-up, and see how we can use it to install Cardano services that we might need.
+Let's walk through how to open cardano-up and see how we can use it to install Cardano services that we might need.

 > ✅ For this guide we assume you have already downloaded the cardano-up binary and have opened the Ubuntu app.
 If you have not done that yet, see our [Quick Start](../002-quick-start-docker-desktop) guide.